osstotalsoft/nbb/UpgradeToNBB5.md

 * Replace "UseValue(val)" with "MapFrom(_ => val)"

 ## FluentValidation upgrade
-* ValidationContext should be replaced with ValidationContext<T>
+* ValidationContext should be replaced with ValidationContext\<T\>
 * CascadeMode.StopOnFirstFailure should be replaced with CascadeMode.Stop
 * Constructor custom message should be replaced with override string GetDefaultMessageTemplate()

 ## MediatR upgrade
-* IRequestHanler / Handle method returns Task\<Unit> now
+* IRequestHanler / Handle method returns Task\<Unit\> now
   * use Unit.Value or Unit.Task as return value
-* Make sure that the package "MediatR.Extensions.Microsoft.DependencyInjection" has the same versio as  "MediatR"
+* Make sure that the package "MediatR.Extensions.Microsoft.DependencyInjection" has the same version as "MediatR"

 ## Hellang upgrade
 * IncludeExceptionDetails signature includes exception now